Frequently Asked Questions

 Working with an expert in behavior change can be powerful in helping you get unstuck and expedite progress.
 It is also a significant investment of your valuable time, energy, and finances.
 I offer 15-minute free consultations to help you figure out if working with me is a “good fit.”
 After talking, I may invite you to consider working together or provide you with alternative referral options that might better align with your goals.

 To provide the quality and type of care consistent with our mission, I accept self-pay and would be considered an out-of-network provider.
-This means you would pay the cost of session at the time of service.
-The typical 45-minute session costs $175 and initial intake and assessment report is $250.
+This means you would pay the cost of the session at the time of service.
+The typical 45-minute session costs $185, and initial intake and assessment report is $275.
 Group support options are typically $30/hour.
 Monthly we provide a detailed invoice (i.e. superbill) to submit for possible reimbursement from insurance.
 I also provide a small number of reduced fee and pro-bono services for those who demonstrate financial need.
 This is an application process and typically a longer wait.
-I’m happy to answer specific financial questions during the consult.
+I’m happy to answer specific financial questions during the consultation.

 I am committed to increasing access to specialty care for those who may not live in major cities.
 I am licensed to provide psychological services to clients who live in Utah and Idaho.
 I also maintain an e-passport/APIT that affords the ability to provide services to clients located in Arizona, Colorado, Delaware, Georgia, Illinois, Missouri, Nebraska, New Hampshire, Nevada, Oklahoma, Pennsylvania, and Texas.
 My consulting services are offered nationally.